 |Practice with an experienced driver, such as your parent.||Use a parent-teen driving agreement that spells out expectations and conditions under which you are allowed to drive.|

 Recent studies show that teens are more likely to drive safely — with fewer tickets and less dangerous driving — when their parents are involved for at least the first year of the learning-to-drive process.
 So keep practicing together, follow your parent-teen driving agreement rules and talk to your parents.

 It May Take Longer Than You Expect

-It takes about five years for teens to reach the skill level of most drivers.
-Passing your driving test doesn’t mean you have gained all the skills you need to drive safely.
+It takes about five years for teens to reach the skill levels of most drivers.
+Passing your driving test doesn’t mean you have gained all the skills you need for safe driving.
 And overconfidence can put you at higher risk for a crash, too.